A modern-day polygamist tells all.

 "Non-traditional."
 A popular catch-all phrase that seems, in common usage, to mean anything that differs from the mainstream.
-It also describes a large portion of my life.
+It also describes a large portion of my life — my love life, specifically.